-The difference between men and women who have access to a mobile money in sub-Saharan Africa is just 2.5%, albeit in favour of men, but when compared to formal bank accounts the gap widens to 7.6% (32.7% of men have a formal account, and 25.1% of women).
+The difference between men and women who have access to a mobile money in sub-Saharan Africa is just 2.5%, albeit in favour of men, as compared to formal bank accounts, where the gap widens to 7.6% (32.7% of men have a formal account, and 25.1% of women).

 Perhaps surprisingly given how topical mobile money accounts in Africa have become and how much effort companies such as M-PESA and multi-national mobile operators have put into marketing their mobile money services, only 12% of sub-Saharan Africa’s population have a mobile money account, whilst 29% have an account at a formal banking institution.

 Johnson suggests several reasons why mobile money accounts may be narrowing the gender gap and “solving the constraints of formal financial inclusion”.
 Women in Africa are traditionally less mobile than men due to the fact they tend to be the heads of their domestic households and are needed at home, but mobile banking renders geography obsolete.
 No more travelling to the bank every time you need to process a transaction.

 Mobile money is better for smaller payments, that formal accounts are not set up to deal with adequately.
 Technology has made mobile accounts secure and reliable, private and confidential – much more so than standing in a queue at the bank, for example.

 But Johnson also suggests that these factors only partly explain the increasing gender equality of mobile banking, and argues that “to fully explain the gap, we must ask how men and women are using mobile money in these contexts and what this means for analysis and policymaking.”